BioticPixels/rwgrayprojects.com-Mirror/maps/about_fullers_world_maps.md

 > *Mirror of [http://www.rwgrayprojects.com/rbfnotes/maps/graymap2.html](http://www.rwgrayprojects.com/rbfnotes/maps/graymap2.html) ([mirror of original](./orginal/graymap2.html "About Fuller's World Maps")), from [the website of Robert W. Gray](http://www.rwgrayprojects.com/ "rwgrayprojects.com").*
 >
 > *Any text with in `[]` has been added by the mirrorer, and was not written by Robert W. Gray.*
 > *Notes by the mirrorer are presented as 'Mirrorer note:' in a block quote, like what you are reading.
-These provide additional information, including external links.*
+These provide comments and  additional information.*
 > *It should be also be noted that the only layout that has been altered is the navigation, everything else will remain the same.*
 > *Read the [README](../README.md "README.md") for more information.*